-In 2019 there were fewer households receiving economic aid in comparison with previous years.
+In 2020 there were slightly fewer households receiving economic aid in comparison with previous years.
 The municipality's job market initiatives during the year have focussed on people with economic aid in order to increase their likelihood of self-reliance.

 Households receiving economic aid

-In 2019, the average households received economic aid for each month was 9,566.
-This is a decrease from 2018 and a trend that has continued since 2016.
+In 2020, the average households received economic aid for each month was 9,774.
+This is an increase from 2019.
 However, the total cost has increased due to a change in the national standard and higher costs of living.

-Although fewer households received financial assistance, the total cost increased by 6.5 per cent in comparison with 2018.
-The net cost for economic aid was SEK 1,097 million in 2019.
+Although slightly more households received financial assistance, the total cost increased by 2.1 per cent in comparison with 2019.
+The net cost for economic aid was SEK 1,119 million in 2020.

 The increase in average number of households per month, increased national standard and increased housing costs for current households contribute to the increase in costs.